-The “Original Sin” video is steeped in playful eroticism and introduces the joyful and seductive iconography of WET TENNIS.
+In February, the band released “Original Sin” to announce the album.
+The track is a mantra of being kind to yourself and rejecting imposed social mores.
+It’s a duet that parachutes you into the center of SOFI TUKKER’s world with a juggernaut rhythm and an instantly memorable hook.
+Like “Forgive Me”, it is a soundtrack to the journey towards self-liberation.
+The accompanying video is steeped in playful eroticism and introduces the joyful and seductive iconography of WET TENNIS.
 In true SOFI TUKKER fashion, they decamped to a tropical location radiating lush greens and sunlight and realized the video in Oahu, Hawaii with director Aerin Moreno and creative direction by Amber Park (Camila Cabello, Madison Beer).
 They wear custom WET TENNIS outfits designed by Johnny Wujek (Katy Perry, HBO’s Legendary) in the video’s very metaphorical and ecstatic tennis match.

 SOFI TUKKER has achieved gold and platinum records in every continent other than Antarctica and their global audience began to coalesce around the streams, eventually creating a community that dubbed itself the Freak Fam.
 Along with activities related to the group, Freak Fam has helped each other during this difficult time in both emotional and material ways.
 When many members of Freak Fam had their prom canceled and were missing the big moments in their lives, SOFI TUKKER held a virtual prom and encouraged everyone attending to wear their freakiest wares.
 More recently, the Freak Fam has taken the form of a bi-weekly SiriusXM radio show, Freak Fam Radio, on Diplo’s Revolution Channel 52 that airs every other Wednesday at 10 PM ET/ 7 PM PT.